Cupid: Cupid and dolphins

 In both ancient and later art, Cupid is often shown riding a dolphin.
 On ancient Roman sarcophagi, the image may represent the soul's journey, originally associated with Dionysian religion.
 A mosaic from late Roman Britain shows a procession emerging from the mouth of the sea god Neptune, first dolphins and then sea birds, ascending to Cupid.
 One interpretation of this allegory is that Neptune represents the soul's origin in the matter from which life was fashioned, with Cupid triumphing as the soul's desired destiny.

 In other contexts, Cupid with a dolphin recurs as a playful motif, as in garden statuary at Pompeii that shows a dolphin rescuing Cupid from an octopus, or Cupid holding a dolphin.
 The dolphin, often elaborated fantastically, might be constructed as a spout for a fountain.
 On a modern-era fountain in the Palazzo Vecchio, Florence, Italy, Cupid seems to be strangling a dolphin.

 Dolphins were often portrayed in antiquity as friendly to humans, and the dolphin itself could represent affection.
 Pliny records a tale of a dolphin at Puteoli carrying a boy on its back across a lake to go to school each day; when the boy died, the dolphin grieved itself to death.

 In erotic scenes from mythology, Cupid riding the dolphin may convey how swiftly love moves, or the Cupid astride a sea beast may be a reassuring presence for the wild ride of love.
 A dolphin-riding Cupid may attend scenes depicting the wedding of Neptune and Amphitrite or the Triumph of Neptune, also known as a marine thiasos.

 Demon of fornication

 To adapt myths for Christian use, medieval mythographers interpreted them morally.
 In this view, Cupid is seen as a "demon of fornication".
 The innovative Theodulf of Orleans, who wrote during the reign of Charlemagne, reinterpreted Cupid as a seductive but malicious figure who exploits desire to draw people into an allegorical underworld of vice.
 To Theodulf, Cupid's quiver symbolized his depraved mind, his bow trickery, his arrows poison, and his torch burning passion.
 It was appropriate to portray him naked, so as not to conceal his deception and evil.
-This conception largely followed his attachments to lust, but would later be diluted as many Christians embraced Cupid as a symbolic representation of love.
+This conception largely followed Cupid's attachments to lust, but would later be diluted as many Christians embraced Cupid as a symbolic representation of love.